-6. Time/Temperature Control for Safety Commercially Pre-Packaged Food
+4. Time/Temperature Control for Safety Food

 Any TCS food even if the food is commercially pre-packaged, can only be sold or served from an ADH permitted and inspected facility.
 This is to ensure that the proper refrigeration and monitoring is present to maintain food safety.
-These food items must be kept in refrigeration equipment that can maintain the food at 41°F or above 135°F at all times.
+These food items must be kept in refrigeration equipment that can always maintain the food at 41°F or above 135°F.

 Commercially pre-packaged TCS foods must be bottled, canned, cartoned, bagged, or wrapped in an ADH permitted and inspected retail food establishment or a food processing plant.
-Nondurable containers, such as Styrofoam carry out boxes or plastic grocery sacks, for processed food containers are not allowed.
+Nondurable containers, such as Styrofoam carry out boxes or plastic grocery sacks, for processed food are not allowed.
 Each item sold must be labeled with the identity and weight or volume of the product, the name and address of the food manufacturer, and a complete list of ingredients.

-Examples of food items in this category would include dairy products, cheeses, juices, non-frozen meats, bakery items containing cream fillings or cream cheese based icings.
+Examples of food items in this category would include dairy products, cheeses, non-frozen meats, bakery items containing cream fillings or cream cheese-based icings.